Ernest Mabouka

 Ernest Olivier Bienvenu Mabouka Massoussi (born 16 June 1988) is a Cameroonian professional footballer who plays as a right-back for Israeli Premier League club Hapoel Nof HaGalil.

 Club career

 Žilina

-Mabouka made his debut for MŠK Žilina against Tatran Liptovský Mikuláš in the 2nd leg of the 2010–11 Slovakian Cup quarterfinals.
+Mabouka made his debut for MŠK Žilina against Tatran Liptovský Mikuláš in the 2nd leg of the 2010–11 Slovak Cup quarterfinals.

 Maccabi Haifa

 Mabouka signed for Maccabi Haifa on 9 July 2017.
 On 4 November 2019, he scored his first goal for Maccabi Haifa, the winning goal in the 92nd minute in a 2–1 win over Hapoel Tel Aviv.

 On 30 May 2021, he won the Israeli Premier League championship.
 Mabouka became a free agent after Maccabi Haifa chose to not renew his contract at the end of the season.

 International career

 Mabouka was called up to the Cameroon national team for the 2017 Africa Cup of Nations.
 He made his debut in a pre-tournament friendly win 2–0 against the DR Congo on 5 January 2017.